This post may contains affiliate links. Read the full disclosure here.

 Then I tried to get our big baby out the door while wielding a 30 pound jogging stroller and realized how very naive I was.

-So I recently spent more hours than I care to admit looking for secondhand lightweight strollers.
+So, I spent more hours than I care to admit researching the perfect lightweight strollers.
 I wanted a stroller with three main features:

 - Lightweight – I needed to be able to carry it alone while also holding a +20 lb. baby